Release Notes for Version 0.99 (Water Lily)

 General

-The development of FLORA-2 has continued unabated.
+The development of Flora-2 has continued unabated.
 Apart from making the

 system more robust, we added a large number of enhancements.
 The syntax